Personal Injury & Medical Malpractice Lawyers

 The Role of Limitation Periods

-Limitation periods may appear unfair, but there is rationale for imposing limitation periods.
+Limitation periods may appear unfair, but there is a rationale for imposing limitation periods.

 Firstly, limitation periods encourage diligence in commencing claims and encourage litigants to commence legal action in a timely manner.